oraichain/oraichain-static-files/mainnet-static-files/Genesis_validator.md

 After downloading, please check if it contains your account and validator information.
 If it does not, please inform us so we can add your information.

-## Setup your sentry nodes (optional if you want to follow the sentry architecture)
+## Setup your sentry nodes

+This section is optional if you want to follow the sentry architecture.
+For more information about the sentry architecture, please click [here](https://docs.tendermint.com/master/nodes/validators.html).
+We also show a short demonstration in the section [Setup the sentry architecture](#setup-the-sentry-architecture) on how to setup the sentry architecture

 ### 1. Download the docker-compose file